federgraph/fleetrace-help-en/silverlight/RVIAC.md

 Points/Finish buttons toggle the display mode (what is shown in the cells).
 The Color button will switch between different background coloring schemes.

-The RIVAC demo can be launched from the demo start page.
+The RIVAC demo could be launched from the demo start page.